techbelle/the-little-mongodb-book/en/mongodb.markdown

 What are some of the other pipeline operators or stages that we can use?
 The most common one to use before (and frequently after) `$group` would be `$match` - this is exactly like the `find` method and it allows us to aggregate only a matching subset of our documents, or to exclude some documents from our result.

 	db.unicorns.aggregate([{$match: {weight:{$lt:600}}},
-		{$group: {_id:'$gender', total:{$sum:1}, avgVamp:{$avg:'$vampires'}}},
+	   {$group: {_id:'$gender',total:{$sum:1},avgVamp:{$avg:'$vampires'}}},
 	   {$sort:{avgVamp:-1}} ])

 Here we introduced another pipeline operator `$sort` which does exactly what you would expect, along with it we also have stages `$skip` and `$limit`.
 We also used a `$group` operator `$avg` along with `$sum` which we already saw in the first example.

 MongoDB arrays are powerful and they don't stop us from being able to aggregate on values that are stored inside of them.
 We do sometimes need to be able to "flatten" them to properly count everything:

 	db.unicorns.aggregate([{$unwind:'$loves'},
-     	{$group: {_id:'$loves', total:{$sum:1}, unicorns:{$addToSet:'$name'}}},
+	   {$group:{_id:'$loves',total:{$sum:1},unicorns:{$addToSet:'$name'}}},
 	   {$sort:{total:-1}}, {$limit:1} ])

 Here we will find out which single food item is loved by the most unicorns and we will also get the list of names of all the unicorns that love it.  `$sort` and `$limit` in combination allow you to get answers to "top N" types of questions.

 There are other powerful pipeline operator which allow you to transform values of fields as well as add (or remove) fields.
 Aggregation stages can use many different expressions which allows you to create or calculate new fields based on values in existing fields.
 For example, you can use math operators to add together values of several fields before finding out the average, or you can use string operators to create a new field that's a concatenation of some existing fields.
 There is even expressions that allow you to execute nearly arbitrary Javascript - though doing so would be less performant than sticking to native server expressions and operators.

 This just barely scratches the surface of what you can do with aggregations.
 Aggregation is how you can do limited joins in MongoDB via the `$lookup` stage, as well as transitive closure expressions via recursive lookup called `$graphLookup`.
 You can also combine data from multiple pipelines using `$unionWith` - somewhat analogous with SQL UNION.

 ## Aggregation Output ##
 Aggregate command return either a cursor to the result set (which you already know how to work with from Chapter 3) or it can write your results into a new collection using the `$out` pipeline operator.
 Using `$merge` pipeline stage you can output to an existing collection with powerful controls that let you specify exactly how the new output is merged with existing documents.
 You can see a lot more examples as well as all of the supported pipeline and expression operators in the [MongoDB manual](http://docs.mongodb.org/manual/core/aggregation-pipeline/).
 For more extensive collection of examples, take a look at [Practical MongoDB Aggregations eBook](https://www.practical-mongodb-aggregations.com/).
-Keep in mind that both Compass GUI and Atlas web-based UI include aggregation pipeline builder to help you write and debug powerful pipelines.
+Keep in mind that both Compass GUI and Atlas web-based UI include an aggregation pipeline builder to help you write and debug powerful pipelines.

 ## In This Chapter ##
 In this chapter we covered MongoDB's [aggregation capabilities](http://docs.mongodb.org/manual/aggregation/).
 Aggregation Pipeline is relatively simple to write once you understand how it's structured and it's a powerful way to group and analyze data.
 With addition of user defined functions, its capabilities can be as boundless as any code you can write in JavaScript.